Table of Contents

 Personal Injury Lawyers Dedicated to Protecting Truck Accident Victim Rights Throughout Broward County, Florida

-The attorneys at Lawlor, White & Murphey have handled a wide range of motor vehicle accident cases, including cases against large trucking companies.
+At Lawlor, White & Murphey our Fort Lauderdale personal injury lawyers have handled a wide range of motor vehicle accident cases, including cases against large trucking companies.
 We’re well-versed in trucking regulations, establishing liability after a truck accident and building strong and smart counterarguments to the types of defenses that trucking companies usually put forward.
 If you or a loved one have sustained injuries in a truck accident in Fort Lauderdale or elsewhere in South Florida, call our offices to schedule a free initial consultation to discuss your case today.

 Common Injuries in South Florida Truck Accidents